alvinctk/learn/Career_Success_Specialization/Work_Smarter_Not_Harder.md

 ### Further reads

 Reources by these authors:
 - Laura Vanderkam is the author of several time management and productivity books, including I Know How She Does It: How Successful Women Make the Most of Their Time (Portfolio, June 9, 2015), What the Most Successful People Do Before Breakfast (Portfolio, 2013), and 168 Hours: You Have More Time Than You Think (Portfolio, 2010).
 She blogs at www.lauravanderkam.com.
-More
 - `The Juggler's Guide to Managing Multiple Projects` by Michael Singer Dobson.